 Related articles: Tavira guide – Lagos guide

-Quarteira has long hot summers, warm and bright springs and pleasant autumns.
+Quarteira has long hot summers, and warm, pleasant springs and autumns.
 The weather is suitable for spending time on the beach from May until the end of September.
-The height of the tourist season is from June through to August, and in this peak-season accommodation needs to be pre-booked.
+The height of the tourist season is from June through to August, and in this peak season, accommodation needs to be booked well in advance.

-The winter months are mild, but the weather can be unpredictable, with an equal amount of grey days as sunny days.
+The winter months are mild, but the weather can be unpredictable, with an equal number of grey days as sunny days.
 The Algarve should never be considered as a winter sun destination.
-During the closed season, Quarteira will feel very quiet, but there is a large enough permanent population that the majority of restaurants and bars remain open.
+During the winter, Quarteira will feel very quiet, but there is a large enough permanent population that the majority of restaurants and bars remain open.

-Quarteira is expecting a sell-out summer season for 2021, as more visitors seek holidays to safe and established destinations within Europe.
+Quarteira is expecting a sell-out summer season for 2022, as visitors seek holidays to safe and established destinations within Europe.

-Use the map below to discover the best accommodation in Quarteira, if you adjust the dates to your holiday it will display current prices and availability.
+The map below shows the best hotels and rental rooms within Quarteira.
+If you adjust the dates to your holiday, it will display current prices and availability.

 The main draw of Quarteira, and the original reason the town developed as a tourist destination, was due to the wonderful sandy beach.
 The golden sands extend along the entire length of the town and then blends into the pristine beaches of Vale de Lobo.

 Along the Quarteira section of the beach, there is a pleasant beach-front promenade, and this makes the entire beach easily accessible by all.
 To the west of the fishing harbour as another sandy beach (the Praia de Vilamoura), which leads to the marina of Vilamoura.